This website uses cookies

 Factors that Affect Shipping Costs

 Now, there are a bunch of different factors that can affect your shipping costs, and it’s important that you understand them carefully.
-Once you know which factors will impact your shipping costs, you can eventually work on bringing them down.
+Once you know which factors will impact your shipping costs, you can work on bringing them down.
 So let’s have a look at the major factors that can impact your shipping costs.

 1. Dimensions of the Package